HP ENVY 14-2099en Beats Edition Notebook PC support

 This document pertains to HP Notebook PCs.

-The battery might have a defect if it will not power on the computer, if it will not hold a charge, or if the battery indicator LED, located near the power icon , either does not glow or always blinks.
-Another indication of a battery problem is that the computer operates correctly when it is connected to the power adapter, but not when using the battery power.
+If your notebook computer battery does not power the notebook or will not hold a charge, troubleshoot the battery to see if it needs to be replaced.
+If the battery indicator LED, located near the power icon, either does not glow or always blinks, there is a battery problem.
+Your computer might operate correctly when it is connected to the power adapter, but not when using battery power.

 Troubleshooting the notebook power supply

-- Verify that all power cord connections are secure.If the power adapter connection to the computer is loose, the connector might be damaged and require repair.
-Contact HP service and support for further assistance.
+- Verify that all power cord connections are secure.
+Check the AC adapter brick and make sure that any removable cords are secure.If the AC adapter connection to the computer is loose, the connector might be damaged and require repair.
+Contact HP service and support for further assistance (see Contact HP ).

 Troubleshooting the notebook battery

-- Insert the battery into the battery compartment on the bottom of the computer.
+- Insert the battery into the battery compartment on the bottom of the notebook computer.

-- Connect the power supply and allow the battery to charge for 15 to 30 minutes.NOTE:The power LED, located near the power icon (displayed as a lightning bolt on most PCs) glows while the battery is charging.
+- Plug the AC power cable into the computer and into an AC wall outlet, and then allow the battery to charge for 15 to 30 minutes.NOTE:The power LED, located near the power icon, glows while the battery is charging.

-- Unplug the power adapter cord from the computer.
+- Unplug the power adapter cord from the notebook.

 - Press and release the Power button to start the computer using only the battery as the power source.

-- If you have a second battery for your computer, or you have access to an identical battery, you can also check the battery by inserting the second battery into the computer and performing the Troubleshooting the notebook battery steps again.
+- If you have a second battery for your computer, replace the original battery with the second battery and perform the troubleshooting steps again.

 More for this product